RajenDharmendra/HDFS-Spark/Hive/HiveQueries.md

 Now the maximum temperature will be found for the group year i.e. The max temperature in every year group.

     SELECT split(temp_date,'-')[2],MAX(temperature) from temperature_data GROUP BY split(temp_date,'-')[2];

+Calculate maximum temperature from temperature_data table corresponding to those years which have at least 2 entries in the table.

+Solution:
+Same as the above problem.
+But here, we  have to  include a 3rd column to show the number of times the date has appeared in the table.
+As explained above, The maximum temperature as well as the count of records(greater that 2) will be found for the group year i.e. The max temperature & count of years in every year group.

+    SELECT split(temp_date,'-')[2],MAX(temperature),COUNT(*) AS CNT  from temperature_data GROUP BY split(temp_date,'-')[2] HAVING CNT >=2;